flaviostutz/rtsp-relay/README.md

 * SOURCE_URL - source media URL to be used as input for RTSP stream.
 Cannot be empty
 * RTSP_PROXY_SOURCE_TCP - whetever source RTSP stream is UDP ('no') or TCP ('yes'). defaults to no
 * STREAM_NAME - path for "rtsp://[host]:[port]/[STREAM_NAME]. default to 'stream'
-* FORCE_FFMPEG - use RTSP proxy when in/out are RTSP streams or use FFMPEG restream even in this case. defaults to false. use for CPU usage comparisons
+* FORCE_FFMPEG_SOURCE - use RTSP proxy when in/out (false) are RTSP streams or force to use FFMPEG restream even in this case (true). defaults to false. use for CPU usage comparisons